ilarijn/worldmapgenerator/documentation/Testing.md

 ## Testing
 Run tests with `./gradlew test` for feedback.

+### Algorithms

-### Noise functions
+#### Noise functions
 Tests for the Perlin noise and diamond-square classes consist of confirming that the produced arrays only contain values within the accepted range of [-1.0, 1.0].

-Beyond this there is not that much to test with unit tests, since functionality is confirmed by looking at a generated map.
+Beyond this there is not that much to test with unit tests in my opinions, since functionality is confirmed by looking at a generated map.
 More tests would be needed if there were specific requirements for generated maps such as "must have at least one flat area of at least size 50x50".

-### Rivers
+#### Rivers
 Graph integrity is tested by verifying that neighbors and node numbers are correctly formed on the basis of array positions.

 Dijkstra's algorithm is tested by giving it a hardcoded array and confirming shortest paths and distances to different nodes.
 The tests print out an overview when run.

 The application of rivers is tested by applying one to a hardcoded heightmap.
 The appropriate array points are then checked for correct values.

-### Data structures and functions
+### Data structures and utility functions

 #### NodePQ
 Basic operations are tested.
 Poll functionality is tested by inserting nodes to the queue and confirming that the polling order is correct.